ntop/ntopng/doc/src/alerts/flow_checks.rst

 Check for correct size of DNS packets.

-DNS packets over UDP should be limited to 512 bytes.This size guarantees the datagram won't be fragmented  because losing just one fragment leads to losing the entire datagram.When DNS packets overcome this threshold indicate a potential security risk or a misconfiguration.
+DNS packets over UDP should be limited to 512 bytes.
+This size guarantees the datagram won't be fragmented because losing just one fragment leads to losing the entire datagram.
+When DNS packets overcome this threshold indicate a potential security risk or a misconfiguration.

 The alert is sent in case the size overcomes 512 bytes.